LastAncientOne/Stock_Analysis_For_Quant/README.md

 ## Author
 ### * Tin Hang

+# Disclaimer
-## Disclaimer
+## &#x1F53B; &#x1F53B; &#x1F53B;
-&#x1F53B; Do not use this code for investing or trading in the stock market.
+## Do not use this code for investing or trading in the stock market.
 However, if you are interest in the stock market, you should read :books: books, research paper, and :computer: blog that relate to stock market, investment, or finance.
 On the other hand, if you into quant, machine learning or deep learning, read books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.
 Learn from it and take notes :notebook:.

 ## &#x1F53B; This is not get rich quick.
 ## &#x1F53B; This is not financial advisor.